Last fact-checked: 5 March 2020

 Medical conditions, such as osteoarthritis, rheumatoid arthritis and gout are the most common reasons for knee replacement surgery, although sometimes injury may necessitate the procedure.

-A general anaesthetic or spinal epidural will be given prior to the procedure commencing, and the surgery usually lasts between one and three hours.
+General anesthetic or spinal epidural will be given prior to the procedure commencing, and the surgery usually lasts between one and three hours.

 It is important to remember that recovery times vary between individuals.
 Getting up as soon as you can after your surgery will help reduce swelling, which will speed your recovery.
 A walking frame or sticks may be necessary to get about, and you will be given physio exercises to help strengthen your knee.